Skip to content

 01 —About Reluv

-Reluv is a peer-to-peer online marketplace that enables private individuals (“Sellers”) to list pre-loved clothing and fashion items for sale, and other private individuals (“Buyers”) to purchase those items.
+Reluv is a peer-to-peer online marketplace that enables private individuals (“Sellers”) to list pre-loved clothing and fashion items — and items in a limited set of additional categories we expressly permit (see Section 8) — for sale, and other private individuals (“Buyers”) to purchase those items.
 Sellers and Buyers are together referred to as “Users”.

 Reluv is not a seller, retailer, or trader.
 We do not own, inspect, warehouse, or dispatch any item listed on the Platform.
 The contract of sale for any item is formed exclusively between the Buyer and the Seller.
 Reluv is not a party to that contract.